AndyFiler/Latency-Meter-CSharp/README.md

 <h3>It requires arduino running code from \Arduino\SystemLatencyMeter\SystemLatencyMeter.ino</h3>

 So...
 This is my First C# code, pls be gentle.
-There is so much garbage and useless code that is perhaps slowing evrything down that It's unbelivable but that's why I put it on Git, to solve those issues with the help of this amazing community!
+There is so much garbage and useless code that is perhaps slowing everything down that It's unbelivable but that's why I put it on Git, to solve those issues with the help of this amazing community!

 Arduino Pin configuration should as follows: